PabloEfrei/cloud-and-big-data-architectures-project/README.md

 we understand that AWS region is the US West (Oregon) region.

-#### Question : What actions are allowed on the "example-bucket" and its objects based on this policy?
+#### Questions : What actions are allowed on the "example-bucket" and its objects based on this policy?
 What specific prefixes are specified in the condition?

     {
       "Version": "2012-10-17",